wackysysadmin/ocsp-responder-container/README.md

 # Containerised OCSP Responder
-This is a containerised version of the OCSP responder built into OpenSSL.
+This is a containerised version of the OCSP web responder built into OpenSSL.

 Had built this to add onto my certificates primarily to remove the warning on Microsoft's Terminal Services Client about being unable to validate the certificate against a responder when RDP'ing onto a server.